 How Dental Crowns Are Made

 Crowns are made from materials like ceramic, steel, resin, and metal alloy.
-Here at Ashley Jackson, DDS, we usually use a composite resin that we match to the shade of your natural tooth.
-The best material depends on what tooth it will cover, your budget, and what Dr. Jackson believes fits your needs.
+Here at Ashley Laird, DDS, we usually use a composite resin that we match to the shade of your natural tooth.
+The best material depends on what tooth it will cover, your budget, and what Dr. Laird believes fits your needs.

 The dental crown process usually takes two visits.
 At the first appointment, we’ll look at the tooth to make sure the crown will fit properly.
 We may file the tooth down, add density to it using a filling, or both.
 When we’re ready, we’ll take impressions of your smile so the crown fits your bite.
 While the lab creates your permanent crown, you’ll get a temporary crown.
 At the second appointment, we’ll bond the permanent crown to the tooth.
 The area may be sensitive for a week or two, so brush and floss carefully.
 If you maintain good oral hygiene habits, your crown can last 15+ years.